kajuberdut/dsorm/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Darned Simple ORM (dsORM) is a little bit different from other ORMs.
+Data Structure ORM (dsORM) a tiny, extensible ORM that builds off of Python's built in data structures. dsORM can convert simple data structures such as dictionaries, enums, and dataclasses into tables.
-The typical ORM approach is to have developers "map" their classes to a database and then do "magic" to make that database work. dsORM aims instead to map database components into easy to use Python objects which can be leveraged by your classes for database interactions.
+For fine control you can craft tables, columns, and constraints from simple base classes.

 If SQLAlchemy's expression language comes to mind, yes, this is a bit like that.
-But dsORM is simple, the entire functional code is in a single file which is currently under 1,500 lines.
+But dsORM is much simpler.
+The entire functional code is in a single file which is currently under 1,500 lines.
-For comparison, PeeWee, a fairly small ORM is 7,723 lines long in it's main file and that doesn't contain all of it's functional code.
+For comparison, PeeWee, a fairly small ORM is 7,723 lines long in it's main file and that doesn't contain all functional code.
 SQLAlchemy as of this writing contains 343,975 lines of Python code (though admittedly it dwarfs dsORM's feature set.)